-- a.
-The width of an alley shall be a minimum of twenty (20) feet. - b.
-Alley intersections and sharp changes in alignment shall be avoided, but where necessary, corners shall be designed to permit single unit truck movement. - c.
-Dead-end alleys shall be avoided where possible, but if unavoidable, shall be provided with adequate turnaround facilities at the end.
+- The width of an alley shall be a minimum of twenty (20) feet. - Alley intersections and sharp changes in alignment shall be avoided, but where necessary, corners shall be designed to permit single unit truck movement.

-8. Grading/Cut and Fill: All streets and alleys with adjacent to the subdivision shall be excavated or filled to the grade established and shall provide for surface water drainage as specified by City Public Works according to City specifications.

-9. Base Construction: The type of base required will vary depending on the nature of the existing material and with the particular type of traffic to be accommodated, and shall be approved by City Public Works according to a geotechnical analysis.

-10. Street Surfacing: A pavement surface shall be required on all streets as specified by City Public Works.

-11. Street Grades: All street grades shall conform to the requirements of the City.
+- c.
+Dead-end alleys shall be avoided where possible, but if unavoidable, shall be provided with adequate turnaround facilities at the end. - 8.
+Grading/Cut and Fill: All streets and alleys with adjacent to the subdivision shall be excavated or filled to the grade established and shall provide for surface water drainage as specified by City Public Works according to City specifications. - 9.
+Base Construction: The type of base required will vary depending on the nature of the existing material and with the particular type of traffic to be accommodated, and shall be approved by City Public Works according to a geotechnical analysis. - 10.
+Street Surfacing: A pavement surface shall be required on all streets as specified by City Public Works. - 11.
+Street Grades: All street grades shall conform to the requirements of the City.
 Street grades shall not exceed the following, with due allowance for reasonable vertical curves and intersection treatment.
-Street centerline horizontal curves shall be designed for the following minimum speeds:
+Street centerline horizontal curves shall be designed for the following maximum speeds:

-Street Type Percent Grade Speed (M. P. H.)

-Arterial 4 45

-Collector 7 35

-Local Access 12 25

-12. Curbs and Gutters: Standard integral curb and gutter shall be placed on all arterial, collector and commercial streets.
-Standard integral curb and gutter is preferred required on local residential streets, but drive over curb may be used upon approval by City Public Works.
-The allowable minimum curb and gutter grade shall be four tenths percent and the desirable minimum curb and gutter grade will be five tenths percent.

-13. Sidewalks: Boulevard style sidewalks shall be installed on both sides of all streets, except cul-de-sacs less than one hundred (100) feet in length.
+Street Type Percent Grade Speed (M. P. H.) Collector 7 25-35 Local Access 12 25 - 12.
+Curbs and Gutters: Standard integral curb and gutter shall be placed on all arterial, collector and commercial streets.
+Standard integral curb and gutter is required on local residential streets, but ribbon curb may be approved by City Engineering as part of the storm drain design for the subdivision. - 13.
+Sidewalks: Boulevard-style sidewalks shall be installed on both sides of all streets, except cul-de-sacs less than one hundred (100) feet in length.
 Arterial and Collector streets may have a multi-use trail on one side in lieu of one of the required boulevard sidewalks.
-The Planning Board may recommend to the City Council that it waive or modify the requirement for boulevard walks on both sides of a local residential street when the subdivision constructs an approved multi-use bicycle/pedestrian path connected and accessible to all lots in combination with or in lieu of sidewalks.
-Required sidewalk and boulevard widths shall follow those listed in Table 23.406.B.1, above.

-14. Residential Street lights shall be designed by a licensed professional engineer in accordance with the American National Standard Practice for Roadway Lighting RP-8, current edition.
+City Engineering may recommend to the City Council that it waive or modify the requirement for boulevard walks on both sides of a local residential street when the subdivision constructs an approved multi-use bicycle/pedestrian path connected and ADA accessible to all lots in combination with or in lieu of sidewalks.
+Required sidewalk and boulevard widths shall follow those listed in Table 23-406.B.1, above. - 14.
+Street Lights: Street lights shall be installed within residential subdivisions.
+Residential street lights shall be designed by a licensed professional engineer in accordance with the American National Standard Practice for Roadway Lighting RP-8, current edition. - a.
+New Street Lighting - 1.
+Residential Light Fixture Configuration: Street light fixtures installed after the effective date of these regulations shall be equipped with full cutoff optics, and positioned to minimize any glare source and not create light spillover.